 - 3-month rotation in pediatrics at Shriners Children's Salt Lake City in conjunction with the University of Utah in Salt Lake City

-- As a PGY5, an orthopedic oncology rotation at Phoenix Children's Hospital and HonorHealth Scottsdale Shea Medical Center in association with HonorHealth
+- As a PGY5, an orthopaedic oncology rotation at Phoenix Children's Hospital and HonorHealth Scottsdale Shea Medical Center in association with HonorHealth

 Our five-year program features rotations of two to three months, which we believe allows residents to develop relationships of trust and apprenticeship with their mentors.